RC model Race Car

 I need software programming help, can you assist, please?

-I think I can help you with your project, but would need some more details like the operating system and software used.
+We love challenging projects, but would need some more details like the operating system and software used.

 Also, your contact details, location, and availability to discuss work details.